During the last weeks I had to explain this issue several times, so I realized I should write a new Blog post to save time in future meetings 😀

 Damnnn, how can Mc.
 Donald’s solve this issue:

-Ask Dentsu to grant you access to their account: agencies usually reject this option as they say that there is info about other clients they do not want to share
+Ask Dentsu to grant you access to their account: agencies may reject this option claiming that these accounts have data of other clients they do not want to share

 By having in-house accounts Clients get the full control of how much money is spent in Facebook.
 Given this point, Clients have two options to run campaigns:

 - Let the Agency use their account: By granting advertising permissions to the agencies, Clients can monitor the performance and the budget spent by the vendors.
 On top of that, they can access to the detailed performance information and develop digital know-how of the industry for future plans

 - 100% In-house campaigns: Clients can run campaigns by themselves without agency intermediaries, which usually saves the ‘agency fees’ plus the VAT costs.
 Recommended only if the ‘head of digital’ has a strong background and extended experience